asi-alliance/asi-chain-explorer/indexer/README.md

 A high-performance blockchain indexer for ASI-Chain that synchronizes data from RChain nodes using the Rust CLI client and stores it in PostgreSQL for efficient querying.

-## 🚀 Major Update: Zero-Touch Deployment (v2.1.1)
+## Latest Version

-The indexer now features complete automation with zero manual configuration:
+The indexer provides complete automation for blockchain data synchronization:
-- ⚡ **Fully automatic Hasura relationships** - no manual GraphQL setup required
-- **Automatic genesis data extraction** - validator bonds and ASI allocations
-- **Full blockchain sync from genesis (block 0)** - no API limitations
+- Full blockchain sync from genesis (block 0) using Rust CLI
+- Automatic Hasura GraphQL relationships setup
-- **Enhanced ASI transfer detection** - supports match-based Rholang patterns
+- Enhanced ASI transfer detection with Rholang pattern matching
-- **Comprehensive database schema** - single migration with all enhancements
+- Comprehensive database schema with single migration
-- **Enhanced balance tracking** - bonded vs unbonded ASI balances with computed totals
-- **Network-agnostic design** - works with any ASI-Chain network
-- **One-command deployment** - `echo "Yes" | ./deploy.sh` for complete setup
+- Balance tracking with bonded/unbonded separation

 ## Current Status